Dev-Fault/Compra-Privacy-Policy/privacy_policy.md

 # Compra privacy policy

-Compra uses Google's record audio permission to allow the user to enter text with their voice through Google's voice input service.
-Compra only uses this audio to generate the text that was spoken.
-Compra also uses Google's ad services to display advertisements within the app.
+Compra uses Google's admob service to display ads which may use the user's gmail information to display personalized advertisements.
+Compra also uses Google's microphone input service to allow the user to enter information with their voice.
+Compra its self stores the users data privately and offline on their phone.
+Compra does not send this data to any third parties or to any servers.
+Users may share this data through third party apps if they choose to do so, however, this will never happen without their direct permission.